francamps/data-data-workshop/Exercise1/README.md

 p5 is an implementation of Processing in javascript.
 The main magic happens between two functions, `setup` and `draw`.
 Keep refering to the documentation of [p5]() to find functions that are useful for what you want.

+One you start the editor, it'll open a basic empty file with two functions.

+You'll notice play button on top of the editor, which is used to _run_ the sketch.
+When you run the sketch, p5 runs a small server in the background and opens an HTML site that runs your sketch, which is how p5 generally works.
+You don't have to worry about this for now, but it'll be important for later projects.

+So the two functions at the basis of the project are `setup()` and draw()`.

 ```
 // _You may declare some variables here_
 function setup() {